samsquire/ideas2/README.md

 # 52. Digital open source organisation

-Open source community could come up with an organisation that is digital and runs by code.
+Open source community could come up with an organisation that is digital and runs every thing via code.

 # 53.